-9 Problems With the Senate's Coronavirus Corporate Bailout
+9 Problems With the Coronavirus Corporate Bailout

 Buckle up everyone, this will get ugly.

 The Senate late Wednesday night finally passed its massive economic rescue package meant to address the coronavirus crisis.
 It’s a lot.
+(Update: The House passed the bill too, and the president signed it, so the below is all officially law.)

 And to be clear, something massive is necessary.
 Thursday morning, the Labor Department reported that more than 3 million people filed for unemployment insurance last week, dwarfing the previous record of about 700,000 set in 1982.